- 1 Buy less, and buy reusable or recycled-content products when you can.

 - You can tell a pile is quickly and actively composting when it gets at least as hot as the hot water in your house.
 Temperatures that high (140 degrees Fahrenheit or higher) can kill most weed seeds and germs that cause disease.
 Help your pile stay hot by putting it in a bin or covering it with a tarp.
 You can use a special compost thermometer to monitor its temperature.

-For more detailed information, download our Mulching and Composting Guide.
+For more detailed information, download our Guide to Yard Care.

 Watch our video How to Start Composting in Your Own Backyard.